kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Today's HTTP/2 priority information is exchanged as frames and restricted to clients.
 In order to support the new process, changes to frames and their handling are required.
-Extending behavior at that this level has proven hard achieve in Internet deployments with challenges including availability of APIs, configuration specification and storage, coordination across endpoints, ease of migration, portability across HTTP versions, and extensibility of the extension
+Extending behavior at that this level has proven hard to achieve in Internet deployments with challenges including availability of APIs, configuration specification and storage, coordination across endpoints, ease of migration, portability across HTTP versions, and extensibility of the extension